moodboom/quick-http/README.md

 * ability to do all object management in memory, including generation of primary key without hitting database
 * in-memory base model storage layer; derived sqlite model storage layer implementation, with delayed write of dirty objects during idle time
 * preloading of all static html assets into memory, including javascript and css

+This project provides an example starting point for you to adjust and create your own API server.
+To start:

+* get the moodboom/Reusable project, it provides the base classes for this project
+* search and replace all instances of my_quick_http_app with your application name - do a case-insensitive search with and without separators
+* for autotools building, in nix/copy_from/Makefile_src.am, adjust the relative path to Reusable in nix/copy_from/Makefile_src.am
+* replace MyApplicationModel.* with your model
+* replace the RESTful API specification and handlers in ServerHandler.cpp

 The base RESTful classes do the heavy lifting, so your derived class just provides the static headers, API format, and call handlers.
 Example:
 ```